photo credit: Lance Goyke

-A lack of hip mobility often leads to poor movement patterns, which in turn can affect our daily lives.
+A lack of hip mobility often leads to poor movement patterns, affecting our daily lives.
 The importance of strong and flexible hips cannot be overstressed.
 If we lose mobility in our hips, our body must compensate and find a different way to move.
-This compensation often leads to our knees or lower back over working.
+This compensation often leads to our knees or lower back overworking.

-Unfortunately, key elements that lead to stiff hips are our daily routines.
-Sitting for extended periods of time, working, driving, and keeping our hips in a flexed position.
-This not only stiffens the hips but can also make them weaker from prolonged positioning.
-Potential problems can include aches and pains, reduced mobility for certain movements such as squatting down.
+Unfortunately, essential elements that lead to stiff hips are our daily routines—sitting for extended periods, working, driving, and keeping our hips flexed.
+This not only stiffens the hips but can also weaken them from prolonged positioning.
+Potential problems can include aches and pains, and reduced mobility for specific movements such as squatting down.

 What can we do about it?

 Very slight variations at the pelvis can create immediate advances in performance.
-By contracting the muscles around the pelvis, we can alter the position of the pelvis and thus the available range of motion.
-To increase mobility in the hips, it is important to execute movements that challenge the active range of motion in your hips, whilst engaging the core to stabilize the pelvis.
+By contracting the muscles around the pelvis, we can alter the position of the pelvis and, thus, the available range of motion.
+To increase mobility in the hips, it is vital to execute movements that challenge your hips’ active range of motion while engaging the core to stabilize the pelvis.

-By focusing on these two elements it will allow the pelvis to be repositioned to a more neutral position, thus creating improved mobility within the hip socket.
+Focusing on these two elements will allow the pelvis to be repositioned to a more neutral position, thus creating improved mobility within the hip socket.
 It will also function as a retuning of the muscle tone around the hips.

 Here are 5 mobility exercises to help you break up that cycle and move more freely: